fwliu1/VirtualTitrationParts/README.md

 Software for the virtual titration experiment can be found here: https://github.com/fwliu1/VirtualTitrationBuild

-Credit: These experiences were designed by Charles Amador and Frank Liu at the Meteor Studio.
+Credit: These experiences were designed by Charles Amador and Frank Liu at the [Meteor Studio](https://meteor.ame.asu.edu/).
 Highschoolers at Lumos Art Academy helped redesign the burette base.
+Thank you to Karl Ernsberger for supporting these students!

 ## License
 <!-- Released under the [MIT license](LICENSE). -->